moorepants/eme185/content/pages/reports.rst

 posted in the `schedule <{filename}/pages/schedule.rst>`_ and on the Canvas assignment.
 A single report should be submitted by one team member.

-- The report should fit on 8.5" x 11" sheets of paper [1]_.
+- The report should be formatted to fit on 8.5" x 11" sheets of paper [1]_.
 - All margins should be 1".
 - The font size of main text should be 11 or 12 pt.
 - The font size in captions can be as small as 10 pt.
 - Number and caption all figures and tables.
+- All graphics should be legible with adequate font sizes and clear lines.
 - Include page numbers on every sheet.
 - Equations should be numbered and rendered as proper mathematical notation.
-- Any standard citation style is permitted (e.g. IEEE, Havard, APA, MLA, etc.)
+- Any standard citation style is permitted (e.g. IEEE, Havard, APA, MLA, etc.), but one must be used.
 - The reports should be treated as a professional documents and formatted as such.
 - The audience you should write for is a technically competent reader, e.g. another engineering colleague or engineering management.
-- All graphics should be legible with adequate font sizes and clear lines.

 For report writing tips see the slides from lecture that are available on Canvas.
+Past reports are available on Canvas Files.
+These should only be shared among students in the class.

 ..
 [1] Be sure to either scale layout drawings correctly with legible font sizes or print them in the appendices on larger paper sizes.